COMMUNITY TRIPS ALMANAC CONTRIBUTE BOOKS RIVERS

 REVIEWS

 Gear, kit, boats, goodies & gadgets - this section will expand over time with contributions from users - the aim is to give a balanced, objective view on kit that we actually use and like, with reviews written based on people's personal experience of kit they own as well as the occasional "product review" of new gear, kayaks or other kit.
 These are user's / tester's personal views, not manufacturer's or retailer's "hype" so please read them in that context.
 E&OE.
 Your own contribution is very welcome, the only request being that it is made in the spirit mentioned here, and not just used to sell products.
 Wherever possible, pictures are by the relevant author, but in the interests of decent images, some pictures are copied from retailers website's and credited as such.
+Unless otherwise noted, prices are at time of writing so inevitably will become out of date.

 The other pages in the Almanac have a lot of discussions containing views and comment on a range of kit.
 For generic outdoor gear like tents, sleeping bags, cookers etc, Buachaille.com has some interesting reviews, as does Outdoorsmagic.com